 Instead of dots, you can experiment with adding stars.
 Of course, extra flourishes are never a bad idea!
 I encourage you to take creative license and customize this calligraphy medallion to fit your personal style.
 If you’re not there yet with a dip pen, it would also look wonderful created with faux calligraphy!
 Give it a try … you won’t be disappointed.
-If you’re interested in learning more complicated calligraphy medallion techniques, you can sign up for the 8/26 Intermediate Calligraphy Workshop (2 spots left), where I’ll be teaching you in person how to create this gorgeous piece:
+Then, if you enjoy the process, dive into the world of more intricate calligraphy medallions with the the Dancing Pens and Birds & Botanicals Calligraphy Medallion Worksheets.

 I hope that you enjoyed today’s tutorial!
 Of course, if you have any questions, don’t hesitate to ask in the comments.
-Thanks so much for reading TPK, and have a great weekend!
+Thanks so much for reading TPK, and have a fun and creative weekend.

 This article was first posted in July of 2017.
 It has been updated to include clearer instructions.